Conflux-Chain/conflux-developer-site/docs/run-a-node/en/how-to-get.md

   - node
 ---

-[Conflux-rust](https://github.com/conflux-chain/conflux-rust) is a Conflux protocol high-performance implementation developed by the foundation with the Rust language.
-It is an Conflux Client program that runs Conflux network nodes and provides RPC service to the public.
+[Conflux-rust](https://github.com/conflux-chain/conflux-rust) is a high-performance implementation of the Conflux protocol developed by the foundation with the Rust language.
+Conflux-rust is a Conflux node that connects to other nodes on the Conflux network and provides an RPC interface that you can use to query and interact with the blockchain.
 It is also a command-line tool that manages local accounts and conducts PRC interaction with nodes.
-You can download the release package through any of the ways listed:
+You can download the released package through any of the ways listed:

-## Directly download the nodes program
+## Download pre-built binaries

-Conflux-rust on Github [Release](https://github.com/Conflux-Chain/conflux-rust/releases) page provides a compiled node program that can be directly downloaded and run.
-There are two versions for the main-net and the test-net: the main-net version is Conflux `vx.x.x`, while the version for test-net is `Conflux vx.x.x-testnet` (which has a suffix of `testnet`).
+The [release](https://github.com/Conflux-Chain/conflux-rust/releases) page on the conflux-rust GitHub repository providers pre-built binaries that you can download and run directly.
+There are two versions for the mainnet and the testnet: the mainnet version is Conflux `vx.x.x`, while the version for testnet is `Conflux vx.x.x-testnet` (which has a suffix of `testnet`).
 Each program will be provided for Linux, Windows10, and macOS.

 On the Release page, each version will have a version update description and `Assets` that you can download.
 After selecting the corresponding platform, you can click the link to download the zip package.
 For example, when unzipping the `conflux_linux_v1.1.2.zip` file, a `run` folder that contains node programs, configuration files, and startup scripts will appear.
 The specific documents include: